 “He never let himself become a victim of his circumstances,” said Bob Williams, Johnson’s coach at UC Santa Barbara.
 “That’s one of the things that impresses me the most.
 He’s a man.
 He’s never let anything slow him down.”

 When Orlando describes the adversity he has had to overcome, he said he has found inspiration to a commercial with Gilbert Arenas.

 “One of my favorite commercials is that Gilbert Arenas commercial where he’s like, ‘Impossible is nothing.’
 That’s how I feel.
 I feel like if I put my mind to it, I can do it.
 And that’s why I have the utmost confidence in myself and believe if I just keep doing what I’m doing, I’m going to be OK — and to keep counting my blessings.”

 When considering that type of attitude with the blue-collar Pacers and their team mentality, this inspirational player, who I didn’t know of just a couple of weeks ago, may have already become a favorite of mine — without even playing one minute yet.

-Topics: Orlando Johnson
+Tags: Orlando Johnson